-The DT Wireless Sensor is easy to reliably attach at the desired location due to its low weight.
-It comes pre-mounted with a very thin self-adhesive Very High Bond (VHB) tape (3M F9460PC) that will work excellently for most common applications.
-The user only needs to remove the peel-off tape to expose the glue before attaching the DT Wireless Sensor to the surface.
+Our sensors are easy to attach at the desired location due to their low weight reliably.
+It comes pre-mounted with a thin self-adhesive Very High Bond (VHB) tape (3M F9460PC) that will work excellently for most common applications.
+You only need to remove the peel-off tape to expose the glue before attaching the sensor to the surface.

-The pre-mounted double-sided tape has a square opening in the middle, as shown in the picture, to allow using other types of glue without removing the tape in the few instances desired.
+As shown in the picture, the pre-mounted double-sided tape has a square opening in the middle to allow using other types of glue without removing the tape in the few instances desired.

-A removable attachment may be desired for trialing placement of sensors.
-A clay glue is included in Disruptive Technologies Sensor and Starter Kits to enable impermanent installations.
-Apply a small piece of clay glue inside the center area at the back side of the DT Wireless Sensor or on top of the peel off the tape.
+A removable attachment may be desired for trialing the placement of sensors.
+Apply a small piece of clay glue inside the center area at the backside of the sensor or on top of the peel-off of the tape.
 This allows for using the pre-mounted double-sided tape at a later stage when the sensor location is confirmed.
-If additional clay glue is needed the below products are recommended.
+We recommend the clay glue products below.

-Alternatively, a double-sided repositionable tape as suggested below can be used.
-In this case, attach the tape on top of the existing peel off tape on the DT Wireless Sensor to save the original pre-mounted permanent tape for later use.
+Alternatively, attach a double-sided repositionable tape to the existing peel-off tape on the sensor to save the original pre-mounted permanent tape for later use.